Icinga/icinga-powershell-framework/doc/installation/04-Icinga-Agent-Wizard.md

 The wizard will ask a bunch of questions, for example if you are using the semi-automated Director Self-Service API or if you configure everything by yourself.

-Depending on how you configure the system, there might different questions occure.
+Depending on how you configure the system, there might different questions occur.
 The goal of the wizard is to cover most of the possible configurations available for the Icinga Agent.
 This includes

 * How your certificates are generated
 * If you Icinga Agent or the Master/Satellites are establishing the connection
 * Definition of the service user the Icinga Agent will run with
-* Ensuring that the Icinga Agent with the provided configuration and settings is able to start and everyhing is valid
+* Ensuring that the Icinga Agent with the provided configuration and settings is able to start and everything is valid

 Once you completed the wizard you are asked if the configuration is correct and if you want to execute the configuration.
 In any way, you are always printed the configuration command with your configured settings.
 This command can be executed on `any` Windows machine which has the Icinga PowerShell Framework installed.
 It contains the entire configuration for the system.
 Of course you can modify the values to match certain network zones or requirements.